RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 ## Quick start

 Remember, if you ever screw an input up, try pressing the up arrow.
-The commands below have `%` in front of them, but you don't have to use it.
+The commands below have `%` in front of them, but you don't always have to use it.
 Instead of `%dl` try typing `dl`.
+If you get an invalid syntax error, try doing it with `%`.

 As said [below](#how-it-works-for-nerds), this is an IPython shell.
 If you need to calculate something, just input it.
 For example try typing in `5 + 3` and you'll see the result.
 If you know some Python I